faithkane3/faithkane3/README.md

 ## Welcome to my GitHub

-My name is Faith Kane, and I'm a data science instructor and career coach who is constantly learning, practicing, or building something new.
-I work, live, and play with my family in Texas.
+My name is Faith Kane, and I'm a Data Science Instructor who is constantly learning, practicing, or building something new.
+I'm passionate about data visualization and storytelling and have an extensive background in education.
+I currently work, live, and play with my family in Texas.

 ### You can reach out to me in the following ways: